How to Edit MP3 – Update Lyrics Tags with GroupDocs.Metadata for Java

 License Acquisition Steps

-• Temporary License: Obtain a temporary license for extended testing by visiting this link.
+- Temporary License: Request a temporary key for extended testing at this link.

 Basic Initialization and Setup